GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[s1-form-large-file] wework-s1.md

 To create the best member experience, we strive to pair human judgment and creativity with algorithms that amplify ideas quickly and globally.
 Our community teams provide a rich source of programming ideas, and with an average of over 2,500 events occurring per week, we can develop insights quickly on what works best for members with select interests.
 We then use those insights to recommend the top performing new events to relevant community teams worldwide.

 <!-- image -->
-**Image Description:** In this image we can see a mobile phone.
-On the mobile phone we can see some text.
+**AI-Generated Image Description:** In the image we can see a phone.
+On the phone we can see a person holding a cup and a plant.
 <!-- end image description -->

 We collect event feedback and create a quality score for new events

 <!-- image -->
-**Image Description:** In this image we can see a mobile phone.
-On the mobile phone there is a text box.
+**AI-Generated Image Description:** This is a screen with a pink and black color scheme.
+It has the words "Submit" on the bottom.
 <!-- end image description -->

 The best performing event types are recommended to community teams globally

 <!-- image -->
-**Image Description:** In this image we can see a monitor.
-On the monitor we can see some text and images.
+**AI-Generated Image Description:** In the picture I can see a monitor and a keyboard.
+On the monitor I can see some text and a picture.
 <!-- end image description -->